hannah-bakker/PaKS-for-the-SSCFLP/README.md

 # Enhancing Kernel Search with Pattern Recognition: the Single-Source Capacitated Facility Location Problem

-This repository provides the implementation of **Pattern-based Kernel Search (PaKS)**, a two-phase metaheuristic for solving the **Single-Source Capacitated Facility Location Problem (SSCFLP)**.
+This repository provides the implementation of **Pattern-based Kernel Search (PaKS)**, a two-phase matheuristic for solving the **Single-Source Capacitated Facility Location Problem (SSCFLP)**.
 The algorithm integrates **pattern recognition techniques** into a traditional kernel search framework to improve solution quality and scalability.

 The repository also includes a re-implementation of the **original Kernel Search (KS14)** heuristic (2014) for benchmarking and comparison purposes.